Jared Ragland, USA: www.jaredragland.com

 No Entry Fee

 Both the Festival and the Resident will sign a contract.
-The selected photographers will have a group exhibition with a selection of his or her images during the 4th (for the residents coming before April 2018) or the 5th edition of the Eyes on Main Street Outdoor Photo Festival .
+The selected photographers will have a group exhibition with a selection of his or her images during the 5th Edition of the Eyes on Main Street Outdoor Photo Festival .

 Each photographer will be asked to donate one print to the program no later than six months after the end of his or her residency.